lshSWE/collection/README.md

 # The Royal Armoury, Skokloster Castle and the Hallwyl Museum Collection

-Welcome to The Royal Armoury, Skokloster Castle and the Hallwyl Museum (In Swedish: *Livrustkammaren och Skoklosters slott med Stiftelsen Hallwylska museet* ([LSH] (http://www.lsh.se)).
+Welcome to The Royal Armoury, Skokloster Castle and the Hallwyl Museum - three Swedish museums  (http://www.shm.se)).

-Here you will find datasets with metadata of about 91,000 museum objects from the collection management system used by the three Swedish museums.
+Here you will find datasets with metadata of about 91,000 museum objects from a previous collection management system used by the three Swedish museums.
 The purpose with these datasets is to provide as much free open museum data as possible – all licensed with [CC0] (https://creativecommons.org/publicdomain/zero/1.0/).
 There is data about the museum objects, names and usage of the objects in historical events (please see the detailed description for each CSV-file).

 ### Dataset Description
 You will find a detailed description of each CSV-file (where each column is described) either in our [wiki] (https://github.com/lshSWE/collection/wiki) or in the *LSH on GitHub - CSV Descriptions.csv*-file inside the repository.